DefGuard/docs/activity-log/activity-log-streaming/activity-log-integrations/vector-integration-guide.md

 [Vector ](https://vector.dev/)serves as a flexible log pipeline, allowing activity events to be collected, processed, and forwarded to a wide range of SIEM systems.
 By using Vector, you can transform and route logs as needed, making it easier to integrate with your existing observability tools and adapt to future changes in your logging infrastructure.

 \
-The goal is to connect defguard as [HTTP Source](https://vector.dev/docs/reference/configuration/sinks/http/) in Vector service.
+The goal is to connect Defguard as [HTTP Source](https://vector.dev/docs/reference/configuration/sinks/http/) in Vector service.
 This guide uses an example Vector service running in Docker, configured via Docker Compose.

 ### Setup Vector